In This Guide

 This FIVE-STAR electric heater boasts whole-house heating with digital temperature control, proven reliability, and a low-profile design that will fit in your tiniest of spaces.
 The 24 plus offers a higher flow capacity than the 20 plus.
 The estimated electric bill savings for this model are between 15% to 20% per month!
 The manufacturer advertises this specific unit as the most technologically-advanced tankless system on the market today.
 If you have well water, install an inline filter before the water inlet to keep your heater working great.

+If you didn’t like Takagi water heaters before, you will like them now.
 This tankless gas-powered system boasts a 6.6 GPM max flow rate with a 140,000 BTU heating output.
 The cost for this system is very affordable, but since it is an indoor gas system, look to pay a little bit more for installation, as it does require 4-inch category III stainless steel venting for installation.
 Other features include inlet/outlet thermistors for constant temperature monitoring, ensuring that your water is the temperature that you want it to be, when you want it to be.
 Also included are a 10-year warranty on the heat exchanger and a 5-year warranty on parts.

 This gas-powered heater is one of the more high-end heaters out there that is packed full of amazing features.
 Those who wish to purchase a top-of-the-line and sleekly designed heater will not be disappointed.
 It is digitally-controlled with an MC-91-1US Error Code Indicator so you do not have to guess at any problems that may arise.
 It has a 10,300 – 180,000 BTU heating capacity, 82% thermal efficiency, and temperature settings between 98-140 degrees for residential usage.
 Its water usage capacity comes in at WHOPPING 7.5 gallons per minutes, which is enough hot water that even the largest family can take simultaneous hot showers without losing hot water.
 Since this is an advanced gas system, installation costs will probably be a little high, but if you can afford a high-end water heater, this is probably the least of your concerns.
 Comes with a 12-year warranty on heat exchanger and a 5-year warranty on parts as well as a 1-year labor warranty on residential installs.